 Wrap Up On How to Configure a Dual PC Streaming Setups

-Whether you are looking for the best way to capture footage for PC games and consoles, having a dual PC streaming setup may just be the move for you.
+Whether you are looking for the best way to capture footage for PC games and consoles, having a dual PC streaming and gaming setup may just be the move for you.

 Looking at our Apex Custom Build and Apex Build configuration above, you can have an efficient dual PC setup for as much as $3,700 before shipping, tax, and accessories.
 While more expensive than a top-of-the-line PC, the effort split between the two is noteworthy for a hybrid PC and console setup.